 As their destiny unfolds, Deirdre and Lee dream about finding their way back to each other’s arms, and an unlikely guide emerges to light the path of their journey.

 The more I read, the more I enjoyed this wistfully told tale.
 I lived in San Francisco and the bay area for a number of years and I felt right at home in the story.
 The scene-setting was delightful, action and dialogue were perfect.
 I laughed out loud more than once.
 My eyes got a little sweaty once or twice also.

-I give a score of 4.9 stars to Christmas in Jubilee!
-The score would have been higher except for a few spelling errors I found.
+This story was such a wonderful pleasure to read.
+I give “Dear Heart” a score of 4.8 stars, it would have been higher except for the small handful of spelling errors I found.